awesel/GameDesign/README.md

 There is a graph of the book available here: https://jeremydouglass.github.io/transverse-gallery/gamebooks/01-08.html

 Potentially, the game could incorporate parts of the Harvard-Westlake experience.
+We could write an original story surrounding going to school, and exaggerate certain elements to fulfill the Boss Fight mechanic like teacher meetings or cumulative tests.

 ## Value